quangler/notes/README.md

 # notes
-This is a github repository of all of my notes throughout the NET course at NAIT.
+This is a GitHub repository of all of my notes throughout the NET course at NAIT.
+Wooo!!!